 Smoking, Vaping, and Dabbing

 Sprinkling in some isolate while rolling a cigarette or joint is an easy way to take CBD without having to use a lot of it.
+Or even in your Vape pen.
 A little goes a long way with isolate.

 If you don’t smoke, you can mix a little bit of CBD crystals in with your vape oil for a pick-me-up.

 You can even dab CBD isolate if you prefer.
 Putting a small amount in your rig is a quick way to feel the benefits of CBD, especially if you’re using it for pain relief.

 Since CBD has anti-inflammatory and pain-reducing properties, mixing some isolate in with your body lotion or face cream might help relieve persistent skin irritation.

 Tinctures can be held under the tongue for about a minute.
 When taken this way, the CBD absorbs through the sublingual artery, which is close to the brain.

 You can make your own tincture by mixing a little with coconut oil and holding it under your tongue, but until you know how it effects you, it’s best to stick with store-bought tinctures that you know are safely proportioned.